catfacedck/Dragonflybsd-host-running-nvmm/README.md

 	-boot d
 ```

 This will provide a boot menu.
-Boot from the cdrom.
-Follow the directions to install on the disk (dfly.qcow2).
+Boot from the cdrom and follow the directions to install from the iso file (option 1) to the disk (dfly.qcow2).
-One you have installed on disk, reboot from the newly installed image.
+Note: choose the MBR boot method not UEFI (otherwise your new virtual machine will not boot).
+Once you have installed on disk, reboot into the newly installed disk image (option 3).

 9) Configure dhcp networking on the guest virtual machine.
 ```